tomciosegal/nutri-store/README.md

 ## Wireframes

-Please click here to see all the [Wireframes](https://github.com/tomciosegal/nutri-store/tree/master/wireframes)created.
+Please click here to see all the [Wireframes](https://github.com/tomciosegal/nutri-store/tree/master/wireframes) created.

 # Features